 When you’re hiring new recruits into the business, it’s usually because you’re scaling up.
 Not much, maybe, but enough to require some extra internal capacity.

-And if you’re a software business looking to take on well-trained, hardworking developers at any level, then you’re in for a rough road!
+And if you’re an established enterprise looking to take on well-trained, hardworking developers at any level, then you’re in for a rough road!
 As it turns out, the recruitment process itself is one strong reason companies are beginning to look for teams offshore.
 Here’s why.

 We’ve already looked at how expensive salaries can be for Western companies.
 Unfortunately, that’s not the only cost of building out your team.
 Recruiter fees average between 20 to 35% of your new employee’s annual salary, if not more!

 The real problem (and part of why recruiters are charging so much) is the scarcity of local talent.
 Even in major cities like Paris, there tends to be a deficit of quality software engineers available at an affordable cost.
 Paying full-time employees $60-100 per hour is far above the resources of most companies, but that’s what it’s starting to take.

 The power is totally in the hands of the engineers themselves.
 They’re a scarce commodity and they can pick and choose their employers.
-If you’re not offering the most exciting work, or the most lucrative contract, then why should they pick your company?
-More likely you’ll have to dig deeper into the roster of engineers, paying significant sums for average developers.
+If you’re not offering the most exciting work or the most lucrative contract, then why should they pick your company?

-One sure-shot way to ensure that you escape the scarcity and sky-high pricing?
+One sure-shot way to ensure that you escape the scarcity and sky-high pricing is by going offshore.

 The abundance of extremely well-trained developers in India is astonishing.
 India produces over 1.5 million new engineers every single year, and they flock to tech hubs like Bangalore.

 And they speak English with total fluency, too.
 Language barriers with Indian developers inevitably stem from companies who, as opposed to investing in a world-class development centre, are paying freelancers pennies for low-quality work.
 It’s just one of several myths about offshoring that, in reality, doesn’t carry any weight.